shirleywbi/CS330/cheatsheet.md

 _**Why would score not result in 100% accuracy?**_
 There may be instances of duplicate features with different target values.

+### Multi-class classification

+Multi-class classification refers to classification with >2 classes.

+_**How does multi-class classification differ from binary classification?**_

+- Same for feature importance
+- `predict_proba` outputs one value per class
+- Outputs one coefficient per feature per class in `LogisticRegression`
+  - Sums to 0 for each feature
+  - By convention
+  - Only occurs with `multi_class='multinomial'`

+If you want general feature importance irrespective of class, you can look at the sum of the squares of the coefficients.

+`(lr_coefs**2).sum(axis=1).sort_values(ascending=False)`

+_**How do precision, recall, etc. work?**_
+Precision, recall, etc. do not apply directly, but if we pick one of the classes as positive and the rest negative, then we can.

 ### DummyClassifier

 DummyClassifier makes predictions based on the target value, ignoring the features.
 Any reasonable classifier should have a higher prediction accuracy than `DummyClassifier`.